Hafting/tergen/README.md

 ## Program usage
-./tergen topology wrapping xsize ysize randomseed land% hillmountain% tempered% wateronland% All parameters has defaults and may be omitted.
+./tergen topology wrapping xsize ysize randomseed land% hillmountain% tempered% wateronland%

+All parameters has defaults and may be omitted.
 ### Topologies
 0 - square tiles

 1 - square tiles, isometric

 2 - hex tiles

 3 - hex tiles, isometric

 Isometric seems to double the with and halve the height.
 Compensate by changing xsize and ysize
 ### Wrap parameter
 0 - no wrap, the game map has 4 edges.
 Mercator style map, where the north and south edges are polar terrain, and equator follows the middle of the map.

 1 - wrap in the x direction, east-west.
-North and south is still polar edges.
+North and south are still polar edges.

 2 - wrap in x and y directions.
 Two round poles are created.
 Equator is the set of tiles furthest away from both poles.
 ### Other parameters
-xsize and ysize specify the map size in tiles Specifying a different random seed gives a completely different map.
+xsize and ysize specify the map size in tiles

+Specifying a different random seed gives a completely different map.
 The initial continents, as well as the tectonic plates, are all random.

 The land percentage specify how much land and sea there will be.

 The hillmountain percentage specify how much of the land will be hills and mountains.
 The mountains will be a third of that.

 The tempered parameter defaults to 50.
 Decrease to get more polar terrain, increase to get more deserts.
 Note that even a very cold planet will have deserts – a desert is dry land, it does not have to be hot.

 The wateronland parameter decides how wet the terrain will be.
 Increase to get more swamps, forests and rivers.
 Decrease to get fewer rivers and more desert.
 ## Use the produced map
 The program produces the file tergen.sav, which is a scenario file.
 Move it into your scenario folder.
 On Linux, this is ~/.freeciv/scenarios/  Then, start a scenario from the game menu.
 "Tergen" should be one of the alternatives.